cda-tum/mnt-operational-domains/README.md

 browser.

 > [!NOTE]
-> Large files may break the plot rendering in some browsers.
+> The HTML files must be downloaded to be viewed.
+Large files may break the plot rendering in some browsers.